 Maintain a detailed security log to track and document security issues, applied patches, and remediation efforts.
 This log is crucial for audits, compliance, and monitoring progress.
 By recording incidents and monitoring weaknesses, your team can continuously improve vulnerability management and enhance overall protection against potential threats.

 What Risks Do Network Vulnerabilities Cause?

-Network vulnerabilities are the entry point of threat actors to your internal network and can generate a variety of risks for your organization.
-For example, network vulnerabilities can cause operational disruptions by preventing communication among departments or with customers.
+Network vulnerabilities are the entry point threat actors use to gain access to your internal network, so they pose a variety of risks to your organization.
+For example, network vulnerabilities can cause operational disruptions by preventing communication between departments or with customers.

-Network vulnerabilities can also lead to data breaches, which significantly affect the reputation of your business and can expose it to hefty fines over protected sensitive data.
+Network vulnerabilities can also lead to data breaches, which significantly affect the reputation of your business and can bring hefty fines or litigation costs.

-Cybercriminals are skilled at identifying and exploiting network security vulnerabilities with tools such as malware.
-Malware is software that masquerades as legitimate apps or software.
-It can open a backdoor for other malicious activities.
+Cyber criminals are skilled at identifying and exploiting network security vulnerabilities with tools such as malware.
+Malware is software that masquerades as legitimate code, but works for malicious ends.

 Malware can have different targets and functions.
-Ransomware is a form of malware that disrupts an organization’s operations by extracting or encrypting information from a network to demand a ransom payment.
+Ransomware is one form of malware that disrupts an organization’s operations by extracting or encrypting information from a network to demand a ransom payment.

 A variety of vulnerabilities leave entire networks susceptible to common cybersecurity threats.